Copenhagen corridor into the US

 Nordics market gate

 The wider Nordics market gate.
 Operators in Denmark, Sweden, Norway, Finland, and Iceland entering US markets.
-The closest peer market for Copenhagen principals routing US entry through a Nordic-anchored parent, partner, or holding company.
+The closest peer market for Copenhagen owners routing US entry through a Nordic-anchored parent, partner, or holding company.

 See the Nordics gate →

-Engagement architecture
+Engagement shapes

 Sprint, Build, and Partnership shapes.
 Which engagement fits a Copenhagen biotech operator, wind and energy firm, maritime operator, design house, or foundation-led US rebuild.